Revised in October 2025

 Custom Services

-This is by far the most flexible and customizable way to integrate with D365FO and the one I use mostly in my integration projects.
-Custom services are created with standard D365FO X++ code and can be used for both data based and operation based (posting stuff etc.) integrations, limit being just your imagination.
+This is by far the most flexible and customizable way to integrate with D365 F&O amongst standard integration tools.
+Custom services are custom REST API endpoints that are created with standard D365 F&O X++ code.
+They can be used for both data-based and operation-based integrations.
+Flexibility is great since everything is created with the plain X++ programming language, the limit being just your imagination.

 SOAP: